A Trip to Spain: An Amazing Country

-Spanish (Castillian) is the predominant language of Spain, spoken by 99% of Spaniards as either a first or second language.
-There are a number of other regional languages, of which Catalan is the most common, spoken by about 19% of Spaniards.
+Spanish (Castillian) is the predominant language of Spain.
+It is spoken by 99% of Spaniards as either a first or second language.
+There are a number of other regional languages, of which Catalan is the most common.
+Catalan is spoken by about 19% of Spaniards.
 English is fairly widely spoken as a second language, most of all in the major tourist cities such as Barcelona, Madrid, Malaga, and Seville and by younger people.
-However, it is highly recommended to learn at least a few common Spanish phrases for greetings, courtesies, numbers, and requests for directions.
+However, it is highly advisable to learn at least a few common Spanish phrases for greetings, courtesies, numbers, and requests for directions.
 This excellent phrase book can help you to cover the basics.

-Typical greetings between men will involve a handshake, whereas a double cheek kiss (air kisses) is a frequent casual greeting between women and from women to men.
+Typical greetings between men will involve a handshake.
+In contrast, a double cheek kiss (air kisses) is a frequent casual greeting between women and from women to men.
 There is a tendency to stand closer during conversations in Spain than in many other countries.

-There are regional weather differences that one should take into account when choosing clothing for a trip to Spain— keep in mind that Southern Spain can get quite hot in the summer, which calls for lightweight fabrics such as cotton blends and linen.
+There are regional weather differences that one should take into account when choosing clothing for a trip to Spain.
+Keep in mind that Southern Spain can get quite hot in the summer.
+This calls for lightweight fabrics such as cotton blends and linen.
 Sundresses can be handy for women in the summer.
-Spain tends to have relatively mild weather in the wintertime compared to many European countries, but it can get cold, especially in the central and northern areas, calling for layered clothing, including jeans, sweaters, and a warm jacket.
-Check out the weather forecast before you go on Triptora’s page of best travel tools.
+Spain tends to have relatively mild weather in the wintertime compared to many European countries.
+However, it can get cold, especially in the central and northern areas.
+Cold weather calls for layered clothing, including jeans, sweaters, and a warm jacket.
+Check out the weather forecast before you go on Triptora’s page of Best Travel Tools.

 Sightseeing on a Trip to Spain